 Features and capabilities

-iCloud Drive – your documents, presentations, and other files live in the cloud, but appear as a folder in Windows.
+iCloud Drive – your documents, presentations, and other files live in the cloud but appear as a folder in Windows.

-Real-world experience
+Hands-on experience

 iCloud for Windows

-Design and visuals
+Design and interface

 Security and privacy